 Ischemic stroke – Occlusion of a cerebral artery caused by a thrombus or embolus

-Hemorrhagic stroke – Presence of blood in ...
+Hemorrhagic stroke – Presence ...